robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD/README.md

 `uftpd.restart([port = 21][, verbose = level])`

 port is the port number (default 21)
-verbose controls the level of printed activity messages, values 0, 1
+verbose controls the level of printed activity messages, values 0 ..
+2

 You may use
 `uftd.restart([port = 21][, verbose = level])`
 as a shortcut for uftp.stop() and uftpd.start().

 ## Coverage
-The server works well with most dedicated ftp clients, and many browsers and file managers.
+The server works well with most dedicated ftp clients, and most browsers and file managers.
 These are test results with an arbitratry selected set:

 **Linux**

 - ftp: works for file & directory operations including support for the m* commands
 - filezilla, fireftp: work fine, including loading into the editor & saving back.
-Take care to limit the number of data session to 1.
+Take care to limit the number of data session to 1. fireftp **must** be used in passive mode (there may be a bug in fireftp), filezilla may be used in either mode.
-- Nautilus 3.14.1: works mostly fine, including loading into the editor & saving back.
-Sometimes it does not close all client connections when the drive is ejected.
+- Nautilus: works mostly fine, including loading into the editor & saving back.
-The reason for the problem seems to be that nautilus tries to load the top level directory file list twice at the same time when returning to it from another directory.
+Once mounted, you can open a terminal at that spot.
+The path is someting like: /run/user/1000/gvfs/ftp:host=x.y.y.z.
+Ubutu's Nautilus 3.14.3 seems more robust than my debians 3.14.1 version.
-That is too much for this little server.
+- Thunar: works fine, including loading directly into e.g. an editor & saving back.
-- Thunar, Dolphin, Konqueror: work fine, including loading directly into e.g. an editor & saving back
+- Dolphin, Konqueror: work fine most of the time, including loading directly into e.g. an editor & saving back.
+But no obvious disconnect.
 - Chrome, Firefox: view/navigate directories & and view files

 **Mac OS X, various Versions**